kokellab/valarpy/README.md

 ##### set up new tunnel

-Replacing _53419_ with a number of your choosing, create the tunnel using:
+Replacing _53419_ with a number of your choosing,
+The port can't be _anything_.
+It needs to be between 1025 and 65535, and I recommend 49152–65535.

+create the tunnel using:
 ```bash
 ssh -L 53419:localhost:3306 valinor.ucsf.edu
 ```